section-engineering-education/engineering-education/content/articles/servlet-request-and-servlet-collaboration/SevletRequest and ServletCallaboration.md

 - `removeAttribute(String name)`: Used when removing the attribute from the current request of a type `void.`

-### Example of ServletRequest interface
+### ServletRequest interface example
-In this example, we are going to create a user login project using servlet.
-We used the getParameter method () to return the value of the specified request parameter name in this context.
+We will create a user login project with a servlet in this example.
+In this context, we have been using getParameter () to return the value of the specified query parameter name.
 **Steps to create this project.**

 1. Open eclipse IDE for Java EE developers.